Sherman Packard: Career

+Controversies

 On April 9, 2021, Packard was heard on a hot mic referring to fellow Republican representative Anne Copp of Derry as a "bitch" when she refused the clerk of the house’s order to wear a mask while walking around the Bedford Sportsplex stadium serving as the house chamber.
 He formally apologized to Copp and other representatives later in session the same day.

+In 2022, Packard introduced a bill to ban motorcycle profiling.
+In his testimony he claimed he was profiled by the Rye Police Department while riding a motorcycle.